usmanyousafali/CodeBook/C++/Basics/Project/Simple Football/README.md

 ## Configure Your IDE

-Now you have [prepare](https://www.sfml-dev.org/tutorials/2.5/#getting-started) your IDE so you can use the functions described in the library you just downloaded.
+Now you have to [prepare](https://www.sfml-dev.org/tutorials/2.5/#getting-started) your IDE so you can use the functions described in the library you just downloaded.

 ## Learn To Play

-Your team is green all players and the opposite team is red players so can control the green players with the following keys:
+Your team is green and the opposite team is red players so can control the green players with the following keys:

   * Arrow keys to move the player (when color is blue).
   * 's' to shot the ball.